JOSE CARVAJAL-BELTRAN · NOTEBOOK · VOL. I [ / ] index

 MIT EECS · Prof. Jim Bales

 One of the most interactive and interesting classes I've taken.
-Taught by the great Jim Bales, this class was an introduction to circuits and basic laws about electricity.
+Taught by Jim Bales, this class was an introduction to circuits and basic laws about electricity.
 We built many projects with protoboard and learned how to use new electrical components every week.
-My second favorite moment was laughing for a solid 30 minutes with the two other people in my group because absolutely nothing was working and the software kept crashing.
+A memorable lab session involved our entire group troubleshooting a stubborn circuit that simply refused to cooperate — a rite of passage for any engineer.

 UROP: Optimal Orientation for VAM